Sridharmalladi/jobapp/jobapp/README.md

 JobApp is a lightweight AI-based tool built using Gradio that lets you upload a job description and multiple resumes, computes semantic similarity between them, and ranks candidates based on relevance — all with a simple UI.

+# Approach -
+I built this app to match resumes with job descriptions using a combination of LLM-based summarization and embedding similarity.
+Resumes are parsed, summarized, and scored against the job description to find the best fit.
+A simple Gradio interface displays the ranked results.
+The goal was to go beyond keyword matching and use contextual relevance to make hiring smarter.

 ## 🚀 Features
 - 📄 Upload a Job Description (JD) and multiple resumes
 - 🧠 Auto-summarizes long JDs using OpenAI